The fundamental plane of black hole activity for low-luminosity radio active galactic nuclei across 1 < z < 4: Parent radio AGN sample

 \subsection{GOODS-S field}

 We also selected a radio AGN sample from the GOODS-S field following Paper I to enlarge our sample.
-We first derived radio data at 3 GHz from \cite{Alberts2020} which contains 712 sources with signal-to-noise ratio (S/N) larger than 3.
-Then we cross-matched this 3 GHz catalog with the ultraviolet-optical-mid-infrared (UV-optical-MIR) catalog from \cite{Guo2013} by a match radius of 1 arcsec.
+We first derived radio data at 3 GHz from \cite{Alberts2020}, which contains 712 sources with a signal-to-noise ratio (S/N) larger than 3.
+Then we crossmatched this 3 GHz catalog with the ultraviolet-optical-mid-infrared (UV-optical-MIR) catalog from \cite{Guo2013} by a match radius of 1 arcsec.
 This UV-optical-MIR catalog covers the wavelength range between 0.4 and 8 $\mu$m, and contains 34,930 sources over 171 arcmin$^2$.
-After cross-matching, 414 (out of 712) radio objects in \cite{Alberts2020} have UV/optical/MIR counterparts in \cite{Guo2013}.
-Following selection criteria in Paper I ($0.1 < z \leq 4.0$ and S/N of radio flux $\geq 5$), we selected out 366 radio sources from the 414 objects as our radio sources sample in the GOODS-S field to make further analysis.
-Next we collected MIR-FIR data in the GOODS-S field from Wang et al. (in prep.).
-Based on the similar ``super de-blended'' photometry method in the GOODS-N and COSMOS fields, Wang et al. (in prep.) obtained photometry at MIR band ({\it Spitzer} 16 and 24 $\mu$m) and ``super de-blended'' photometry at FIR band ({\it Herschel} 100, 160, 250, 350, and 500 $\mu$m) for 1881 objects.
-We also utilized the submillimeter data derived from SCUBA-2 850 $\mu$m survey \citep{Cowie2018}, Atacama Large Millimeter/submillimeter Array (ALMA) 870 $\mu$m survey \citep{Tadaki2020}, and ALMA 1.1 mm survey \citep{Gmez-Guijarro2022}.
-Further, we cross-matched the radio sources sample in the GOODS-S field with the MIR-FIR catalog (Wang et al. in prep.) by a match radius of 1 arcsec, with the SCUBA-2 850 $\mu$m survey by a radius of 5 arcsec, with the ALMA 870 $\mu$m survey by a radius of 1 arcsec, with the ALMA 1.1 mm survey by a radius of 1.5 arcsec.
-For the 366 sources in the radio sources sample, 324 objects have MIR-FIR counterparts in Wang et al. (in prep.).
+After crossmatching, 414 (out of 712) radio objects in \cite{Alberts2020} have UV/optical/MIR counterparts in \cite{Guo2013}.
+Following the selection criteria in Paper I ($0.1 < z \leq 4.0$ and S/N of radio flux $\geq 5$), we selected 366 radio sources from the 414 objects as our radio source sample in the GOODS-S field to conduct further analysis.
+Next, we collected MIR-FIR data in the GOODS-S field from Wang et al. (in prep.).
+Based on the similar ``super de-blended'' photometry method in the GOODS-N and COSMOS fields, Wang et al. (in prep.) obtained photometry in the MIR band ({\it Spitzer} 16 and 24 $\mu$m) and ``super de-blended'' photometry in the FIR band ({\it Herschel} 100, 160, 250, 350, and 500 $\mu$m) for 1881 objects.
+We also utilized the submillimeter data derived from the SCUBA-2 850 $\mu$m survey \citep{Cowie2018}, the Atacama Large Millimeter/submillimeter Array (ALMA) 870 $\mu$m survey \citep{Tadaki2020}, and the ALMA 1.1 mm survey \citep{Gmez-Guijarro2022}.
+Further, we crossmatched the radio source sample in the GOODS-S field with the MIR-FIR catalog (Wang et al. in prep.) by a match radius of 1 arcsec, with the SCUBA-2 850 $\mu$m survey by a radius of 5 arcsec, with the ALMA 870 $\mu$m survey by a radius of 1 arcsec, and with the ALMA 1.1 mm survey by a radius of 1.5 arcsec.
+For the 366 sources in the radio source sample, 324 objects have MIR-FIR counterparts in Wang et al. (in prep.).
 Of these, 27 (out of 324) objects have SCUBA-2 850 $\mu$m detections, 12 (out of 324) objects have ALMA 870 $\mu$m detections, and 35 (out of 324) objects have ALMA 1.1 mm detections.
-For the above-mentioned 324 objects that have multi-wavelength data from UV-optical-MIR to FIR-submillimeter-radio bands, we performed broadband SED fitting with Code Investigating GALaxy Emission \citep[\textsc{cigale} 2022.0;][]{Burgarella2005,Noll2009,Boquien2019,Yang2020,Yang2022} to estimate various galaxy properties (such as $L_{\rm TIR}$ and stellar mass $M_{\star}$).
+For the above-mentioned 324 objects that have multi-wavelength data from the UV-optical-MIR to FIR-submillimeter-radio bands, we performed a broadband SED fitting with Code Investigating GALaxy Emission \citep[\textsc{cigale} 2022.0;][]{Burgarella2005,Noll2009,Boquien2019,Yang2020,Yang2022} to estimate various galaxy properties (such as $L_{\rm TIR}$ and the stellar mass, $M_{\star}$).
 We refer to Appendix A in Paper I for parameter settings about the SED fitting.
 Finally, we followed Paper I to select a parent radio AGN sample in the GOODS-S field including 71 sources across $0.1 < z \leq 4.0$ (see brief introduction in Section \ref{sec:GNCS} and detailed analysis in Section 4 of Paper I).